 WISE BOUTIQUE

-Founded in 2001 by Gianni Peroni and Federico Scalogna, Wise Boutique offers a cutting-edge selection of the most brands.
-The three shops located in the of the historical town of Cremona are supplemented by an online store that ships internationally.
-Thanks to the prestige and quality of the brands showcased, Wise Boutique is now by the Italian Chamber of Fashion Buyers as one of the countrys premier destinations for luxury fashion.
+Founded in 2001 by Gianni Peroni and Federico Scalogna, Wise Boutique offers a cutting-edge selection of the most sought-after brands.
+The three shops located in the center of the historical town of Cremona are supplemented by an online store that ships internationally.
+Thanks to the prestige and quality of the brands showcased, Wise Boutique is now recognized by the Italian Chamber of Fashion Buyers as one of the country’s premier destinations for luxury fashion.
 The brand list includes fashion powerhouses such as Burberry, Alexander McQueen, Dolce & Gabbana, Stella McCartney, Givenchy, The Row, Valentino, Thom Browne and many others.

 www.wiseboutique.com